-Cruising at over 40mph, the Saratoga and the Swiftsure will take you throughout the Salish Sea and San Juan Islands to find whales.
+Cruising at over 40mph, our custom-designed whale watching boats will take you throughout the Salish Sea and San Juan Islands to find whales.
 Our vessels are the fastest and most comfortable whale watching boats in the Northwest.
 Combine that with three generations of dedication and experience connecting Seattle visitors with the great outdoors.
 We guarantee you’ll see whales or your next trip is free!

 We saw many whales and the boat and staff could not have been nicer.
 It was the perfect amount of time for an 11 and 14 year old on the half-day trip from Edmonds.
 The entire boat was very comfortable and clean.
 Very memorable and the favorite part of our Seattle family trip

 This extraordinary half-day tour features spacious, comfortable indoor seating and large windows, restrooms, outside viewing decks, and a great galley/cafe — which of course also serves up our signature, freshly baked “blueberry buckle” on every trip.
 Outside, it’s a menagerie of whales, porpoises, dolphins, seals, sea lions, otters, shorebirds and many other species of marine life, something different every trip.

 Whales We See